 In the midst of our busy school day, we sometimes forget that there are simple ways we can show our colleagues that we care about and support them.
 We often need to be reminded that it doesn’t hurt to demonstrate our respect and appreciation for those with whom we spend our days.
 Teacher Appreciation Week is the perfect time to turn your thoughts into action!

-National Teacher Appreciation Week 2017 is May 7-13 with National Teacher Day on May 9.
-Consider showing your coworkers a little love during National Teacher Appreciation Week with some of these simple ideas.
+As National Teacher Appreciation Week and National Teacher Day approach, consider showing your coworkers a little love with some of these simple ideas.

 Ask for Advice